Code Conventions for Java

 10.2 Use of this Object Reference

 It is required to use the this object reference when accessing instance variables or calling non-static methods.
-Java assumes this in contexts where it is omitted, however its explicit use removes any ambiguity.
+Java assumes this in contexts where it is omitted; however, its explicit use removes any ambiguity.
 In addition, since Java is an object-oriented language it is considered good programming style to have all references (excluding local variables) to be prefaced by an object.

 The following are several example of correct and incorrect access to instance variables.